OFFICE OF TRADE & INTERNATIONAL RELATIONS

 - Exporting helps small companies grow and become more competitive in all their markets.

-- Free trade agreements have opened up markets in Australia, Bahrain, Canada, Chile, Dominican Republic, Israel, Jordan, Mexico, Morocco, Omen, Peru, Singapore and many Central America countries creating more opportunities for U.S. businesses.
+- Free trade agreements have opened up markets in Australia, Bahrain, Canada, Chile, Dominican Republic, Israel, Jordan, Mexico, Morocco, Oman, Peru, Singapore and many Central American countries creating more opportunities for U.S. businesses.

 - President Obama’s current initiative to double U.S. exports by 2015 through the rural and small business sectors could provide excellent opportunities for U.S. companies in the coming years.